 The UNC Health and UNC School of Medicine’s Integrated Well-Being Program has curated a variety of resources all employees can use as they respond to their rapidly evolving roles during the COVID-19 pandemic.

 Many people find practicing mindfulness to help reduce stress and to be beneficial to their overall well-being.
 Our campus has its own mindfulness group: Mindful UNC.
 Visit their contact page to request more information or to be added to a mailing list to receive emails about upcoming events and mindfulness sessions.
 The UNC Program on Integrative Medicine offers a variety of mindfulness courses.

-The Carolina Center for Public Service offers ways to not only get help, but also ways to give help during the COVID-19 pandemic.
+The Carolina Center for Public Service offers ways to not only get help, but also ways to give help to boost well-being and a sense of community.

 Campus Recreation has pulled together a list of Stay Active at Home Resources.
 Outdoor activity is a good outlet, and Carolina North Forest and the North Carolina Botanical Garden are two great resources in Chapel Hill.

 A faculty member recommends these short videos from Balanced Movement that are designed to reset the nervous system and realign bodies that have been spending a lot of time at a computer.
 They have a special series for educators: Balanced Movement’s Screen Fatigue Resets for Educators.

 This extensive compilation of wellness resources from UNC Human Resources covers topics ranging from adjusting to life change, finding peace in uncertainty, nutrition, physical activity, mindfulness and keeping kids busy.